dojo/widget-core/README.md

 ### Basic Widgets

-Dojo 2 applications use a concept called Virtual DOM (vdom) to represent what should be shown on the screen.
-These vdom nodes are plain javascript objects that are not expensive to create, unlike browser DOM elements.
-Dojo 2 uses these vdom elements to synchronize and update the browser DOM so that application shows the expected view.
+Dojo 2 applications use the Virtual DOM (vdom) paradigm to represent what should be shown on the view.
+These vdom nodes are plain JavaScript objects that are more efficient to create from a performance perspective than browser DOM elements.
+Dojo 2 uses these vdom elements to synchronize and update the browser DOM so that the application shows the expected view.

 There are two types of vdom within Dojo 2, the first are pure representations of DOM elements and are the fundamental building blocks of all Dojo 2 applications.
 These are called `HNode`s and are created using the `v()` function available from the `@dojo/widget-core/d` module.